Facebook and Its Executives Are Getting Destroyed After Botching the Handling of a Massive Data Breach - Slashdot

 Re: (Score:2)

-Re: Harvesting profiles is not a breach (Score:2)
+Re: Harvesting profiles is not a breach (Score:3)

 No, that is not what they did.
 RTFA.
 They used malware to gain access to the entire user profile, including every Facebook link clicked on.
 Everything Facebook stores on you.
 Including in the closed and secret groups.
 Every click, time spent viewing something, everything.